cyberbotics/webots-doc/automobile/road-segments.md

 - `textureScale`: Defines the length (in meter) of the road texture.
 - `pavementTexture`: Defines the texture to be used for the sidewalk.
 - `bottomTexture`: Defines the texture to be used for the bottom of the road.
+- `turnLanes`: Defines painted arrows before the end of the lanes using the same format as the OSM "turn:lanes" key (e.g. "through|left;through|none")
 - `roadBoundingObject`: Defines whether the road should have a bounding object.
 - `rightBorderBoundingObject`: Defines whether the right sidewalk should have a bounding object.
 - `leftBorderBoundingObject`: Defines whether the left sidewalk should have a bounding object.
+- `castShadows`: defines whether the road should cast shadows.
+- `contactMaterial`: defines the road contact material (used by the ContactProperties node).

 ### StraightRoadSegment